-Once a favourite among Ming Dynasty dignitaries, this leafy city park found new life in 1909 under French rule when it become a public park to be enjoyed by all.
+Once a favourite among Ming Dynasty dignitaries, the leafy Fuxing Park found new life in 1909 under French rule when it become a public park to be enjoyed by all.

-Walking through you’ll stroll past flowerbeds, ponds, a rose garden, and even the people’s government’s own addition, a Marx and Engels Statue, all under the shade of maple tress and sycamores.
+Walking through you’ll stroll past flowerbeds, ponds, a rose garden, and even the government’s own addition, a Marx and Engels Statue, all under the shade of maple tress and sycamores.

 Getting to Fuxing Park: From Xintiandi Station Exit 5, it’s a short two-block walk to Fuxing Road.
 After crossing under the North-South Elevated Road, you’ll see the park on your righthand side.

-Oriental Pearl Tower
+Check out Shanghai from above at Oriental Pearl Tower

 The real treat here is to enjoy a evening buffet dinner at the Oriental Pearl Tower’s Revolving Restaurant for a unique perspective under the bright lights of Lujiazui.

 Much like Tianzifang elsewhere in the French Concession, Xintiandi exudes the feel of Shanghai in 1920s with its old stone shikumen and pedestrian-only streets where you’ll encounter du jour boutiques, restaurants, cafés, and bars.

 The area is home to a wide variety of local and international restaurants.
 For a Taiwanese take on Shanghainese, pop into to the ever-popular Din Tai Fung or for something a little more off-the-cuff, grab some upscale Italian at Va Bene.

 Getting to Xintiandi: Xintiandi is easily accessible from two metro stations.
 For the North Block, head to Huangpi South Road Station on Line 1 of the Shanghai metro.
 Use Exit 2 or Exit 3 and walk south along Madang Road to the corner of Taicang Road for the entrance.
 The South Block is most easily accessed from Xintiandi Station on Line 10 and Line 13.
 From Exit 1, walk one block north along Madang Road.
 The entrance to South Block will be to your right at the corner of Zizhong Road.

-Shanghai World Financial Center
+Watch the city from above at Shanghai World Financial Center

-Even with the world’s second-tallest building breathing down its neck next door, this 492-metre-tall tower, shaped like a sleek modern bottle opener, offers a unique perspective on the city that self-professed acrophiles will love.
+Even with the world’s second-tallest building breathing down its neck next door, this 492-metre-tall tower, shaped like a sleek modern bottle opener, offers a unique perspective on Shanghai that self-professed acrophiles will love.

 Strolling along the 55-metre-long hallway—with the Oriental Pearl Tower shrinking off to the lefthand side—you’ll feel as if you’re floating in air high above the streets of Lujiazui.